 Calendar: Rockford University offers spring, summer and fall terms.
 Sessions start every 8 weeks, year-round.
-For specific start dates, please see the ELS Academic Calendar.
+For specific start dates, please see the ESL Academic Calendar.

 Class Size: Classes range on average from 6 to 10 students.
 The small classroom environment allows for plenty of personal attention and practice.

 Materials and Resources: Beyond the traditional English books, our teachers use a variety of magazines, podcasts, articles and newspapers that challenge the students to use background knowledge of a current topic and learn vocabulary in context.
-Additionally, students spend at least 2 hours per week in the Computer Lab using specialized online English as a Second Language resources.
+Additionally, students spend at least 2 hours per week using specialized online English as a Second Language resources.

 Costs and Fees: Students must pay a non refundable application fee.
 Once accepted into the program, he or she must pay a tuition fee every session and a materials fee.
 Program costs >>